 Proper training and education can mitigate digital inequalities.
 For instance, platform operators can provide coaching services for underprivileged populations.
 Furthermore, information campaigns also have a significant role to play, digital divides may be narrowed.
-If vendors engage in trust-building campaigns integrating digital education into curricula can also contribute to reducing digital inequalities and education campaigns can stimulate the adoption and usage of ICTs bridging rural- urban digital gaps.
+If vendors engage in trust-building campaigns integrating digital education into curricula can also contribute to reducing digital inequalities and education campaigns can stimulate the adoption and usage of ICTs bridging rural-urban digital gaps.
 Rural communities typically lag in digital skills, and digital literacy training programs can improve digital engagement in rural communities.
 Digital literacy programs targeting senior citizens can help them develop the necessary skills and abilities to use digital mobile devices so that they could be part of the digital society.
 Educational efforts for the elderly must be practically oriented in order to show directly what is to be gained by becoming more digital compliant individuals.
 In addition, social networks, friends and family are important for supporting the training of disadvantaged people in technologies; family emotional and cognitive support can increase users' digital capabilities, reduce computer anxiety and increase trust and motivation for learning (Xiong&Zuo, 2019).

 The design and development of ICT and specialized information systems should take into account individual differences for creating proper stimuli to different user groups.
 This specialized information system can be improved by making them more engaging, interactive, and personal to address a particular work space norms and values.
-This make the role of appropriate design for overcoming the digital divide a center of attention.
+This makes the role of appropriate design for overcoming the digital divide a center of attention.
 There is a potential to shift older individuals towards a more active engagement with digital media by ensuring ease of use in the design of digital services.
 Furthermore, the needs of groups with disabilities ought to be taken into account when designing information systems for the general public.
 It is important to integrate assistive functionalities in specialized information system to emphasize authentic inclusiveness.

-In this unit, you have learnt about policy making as a critical factor in overcoming digital divide among users of specialized information systems.
-This unit re-echo governments as policy makers.
-Hence, they are to collaborate with key stakeholders on how to effectively implore users' ability to use different information systems.
-Finally, it should be noted that digital literacy programs targeting at users can help them develop the necessary skills and abilities to use information systems so that they could be part of the digital society.
 In overcoming the divide and gaps in digital acceptance, use and awareness policy making is considered instrumental.
 It is essential to target specific digitally disadvantage groups in promotion an all-round effective policy direction.
 A contextual and local element plays a role for technology users and it influence policy success.
 Proper training and education can mitigate digital inequalities.
 The design and development of ICT and specialized information systems should take into account individual differences for creating proper stimuli to different user groups.
 This specialized information system can be improved by making them more engaging, interactive, and personal to address a particular work space norms and values.